KonduitAI/konduit-serving-docs/examples/python/keras.md

 ## Inference

 {% hint style="warning" %}
 NDARRAY inputs to ModelSteps must be specified with a preceding `batchSize` dimension.
-For batches with a single observation, this can be done by using `np.expand_dims()` to add an additional dimension to your array.
+For batches with a single observation, this can be done by using `numpy.expand_dims()` to add an additional dimension to your array.
 {% endhint %}

 ```python